Using organoids to understand the role of tumour suppressors in colorectal cancer

 Intestinal stem cells grown in matrigel, an extracellular matrix component that mimics the extracellular environment, can differentiate into epithelial organoids containing all cell types of the colon.
 These have become attractive models to study colorectal cancer since they closely resembles in vivo patient organ biology, are accessible to functional studies and importantly, response to pharmacological treatments mimics the individual patient’s in vivo response.

 This project will aim to elucidate the role of specific tumour suppressors in epithelial morphogenesis using intestinal organoids.
 Techniques that will be learned include cell culture, immunofluorescence, confocal microscopy, siRNA transfections, generation of stable cell lines and CRISPR-Cas9 gene editing.
+Electron microscopy is also a possibility.

 Research will be located at the Institute for Cancer Research, Oslo University Hospital at the Radium Hospital, department of Molecular Cell Biology.
-Our research group is part of the newly appointed centre of excellence CanCell, which started in January 2018.
+Our research group is part of the centre of excellence CanCell, which started in January 2018.
 The research environment is excellent and stimulating for young scientists.